 - I may not eat for 6 hours before or drink for 4 hours before each of the infusions. - I may NOT drive a car, operate hazardous equipment, or engage in hazardous activities for 24 hours after each treatment, as reflexes may be slow or impaired.
-Another adult will need to drive me home. - I should refrain from alcohol and other narcotic substances for 24 hours prior to and after treatment infusions. - I must tell the clinic about all medications I am taking, especially narcotic pain relievers or barbiturates (sedatives). - In order to qualify to receive ketamine therapy, I will require medical clearance.
-I must share with my ketamine provider the contact information for the doctor(s)/therapist(s) who are treating my medical conditions, depression, anxiety, or other psychiatric symptoms. - If I experience a side effect while I am at home, I should contact Jackson Hole Ketamine Clinic, call the 24-hour emergency services phone numbers located on the bottom of the Jackson Hole Ketamine Clinic website (www.jacksonholeketamineclinic.com), call 911, or go to my local emergency room.
+Another adult will need to drive me home. - I should refrain from alcohol and other narcotic substances for 24 hours prior to and after treatment infusions. - I must tell the clinic about all medications I am taking, especially narcotic pain relievers or barbiturates (sedatives). - In order to qualify to receive ketamine therapy, I will require medical clearance and must share with my ketamine provider the contact information for the doctor or doctors who are treating me. - If I experience a side effect while I am at home, I should contact Jackson Hole Ketamine Clinic, call the 24-hour emergency services phone numbers located on the bottom of the Jackson Hole Ketamine Clinic website, call 911, or go to my local emergency room.